 I chose what I thought were flavorful mix-in ingredients that were naturally sweet to make up for that fact that these kid muffins are made with little sugar added (you can leave out all the sugar if you prefer too).
 Instead, these Toddler Muffins use a grated apple in the batter as a natural sweetener.

-After making this Toddler Muffin recipe a couple of times now, I have found my toddler’s favorites are apple cinnamon and carrot + raisins.
+After making this Toddler Muffin recipe a couple of times now, I have found my toddler's favorites are apple cinnamon and carrot + raisins.
+(As he loves apple cinnamon so much, he also loves this healthy apple pancakes!)

 A healthy kids muffin recipe that also packs well for lunch and snack